mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

    <figcaption>Figure(17): How arrays are stored in the computer memory</figcaption>
 </figure>

 For example, you can organize the days of the week using an array.
-The following declares and initializes the weekdays array in one step.
+The following declares and initializes the weekdays array in one step:

 ```C#
 //Declare and initialize the days of the week array
 string[] weekdays = {"Sunday","Monday","Tuesday","Wednesday","Thursday","Friday","Saturday"};
 ```

 You can also declare the array first with a specific dimension representing the number of elements to allocate in memory for the array, then assign the values of the elements in separate statements.
-In C# language, each statement ends with a semicolon.
+In the C# language, each statement ends with a semicolon.

 ```C#
 //Declare the days of the week in one statement, then assign the values later